LBeaudoux/tatoebatools/README.rst

     >>> from tatoebatools import tatoeba

 By default, the data files are stored inside the *tatoebatools* library.
-But you can download them to another location:
+But you can download them to another location.

 .. code-block:: python

-    >>> tatoeba.dir = "/path/to/my/tatoeba/dir".
+    >>> tatoeba.dir = "/path/to/my/tatoeba/dir"

-Use the *all_tables* attribute to list the tables you can have access to:
+Use the *all_tables* attribute to list the tables you can have access to.

 .. code-block:: python